 Working the Basic Satin Stitch

-Basic satin stitch is an easy filling stitch that can be used to fill smaller areas that are not to be raised, and has also been called the flat satin stitch due to its lack of padding.
+Basic satin stitch is an easy filling stitch that can be used to fill smaller areas.
+This stitch is sometimes referred to as flat satin stitch because the stitches lay flat on the fabric.

-Other variations of the satin stitch include the long & short satin stitch, padded satin stitch (the inside area of the shape is padded with seed stitch, multiple layers of satin stitch or an outline stitch filling), outlined satin stitch and shaded satin stitch.
+Other variations of the satin stitch include the long & short satin stitch, padded satin stitch, outlined satin stitch and shaded satin stitch.

-Insert the needle again across from your original entry point, on the opposite side of the shape your are filling.
+Insert the needle again across from your original entry point, on the... opposite side of the shape you are filling.

 Bring the needle up on the side of the shape where you started and go back down on the opposite side.

 Repeat the process to make additional stitches, always coming up and going back down on the opposite side from where your needle came up or went down.